gobeyondidentity/developer-docs/contributor-guide/contributor-guide.md

 - [ ] Check and remove unused personal branches periodically for easy maintenance.
 Usually, when your branch is merged, you can safely delete it.

+### Commit messages

+Ensure that your commit message is a proper sentence.
+Refer to this [guide on writing good commit messages](https://cbea.ms/git-commit/).

+A properly formed git commit subject line should always be able to complete the following sentence:

+***If applied, this commit will ....***

 ### Pull Requests

 - [ ] Try to make the review cycle short.